 Weekend or overnight visitors can park in any student lot designated for overnight parking: lots G-20, I-39 or R-14.
 Overnight parking rules are enforced all year round; signs are posted in respective lots.
 All visitors must obtain a temporary parking permit from Parking Services or University Police, located in Chase Hall.

 Resident freshmen and sophomores may not bring vehicles on campus.
-Here is additional information about this campus regulation.
+The campus parking rules and regulations provide additional information.

 Additional parking permits may be purchased for a fee.
 Valid vehicle registration must be presented for both vehicles in order to obtain the second permit.
 Both registrations must show the individual’s current address.